Disneyland Hotel Review: Is It Worth The Price?

 The royal staircase is not just for Disney's princes and princesses though!
 The cast members at Disneyland Hotel will be happy to walk your little prince or princess down the royal staircase as well - I love that they do this.

 As you walk through the hotel you can look down at Disneyland Park.
 For so many years I've seen these walkways above and actually being in them finally looking down feels so weird.
-The walkway goes past a beautiful throne for a photo as well as as artwork and sculptures to look at as you pass through.
-There's plenty of seating along the way if want a little sit down and enjoy the atmosphere.
+The walkway goes past a beautiful throne for a photo as well as artwork and sculptures to look at as you pass through.
+There's plenty of seating along the way if you want a little sit down and enjoy the atmosphere.

-Disneyland Hotel Shop
+Disneyland Hotel shop

 After you keep walking down you'll get to a big open beautiful room with a dome-like ceiling above you.

-Here you will find the main two restaurants - Royal Banquet and La Table de Lumiere - as well as the Fleur de Lys bar & lounge.
+Here you will find the main two restaurants - Royal Banquet and La Table de Lumiere - as well as the Fleur de Lys bar and lounge.
 We experienced all three of these offerings during our stay.
 First, let's talk about breakfast.

 Disneyland Hotel Breakfast

-Breakfast is served at the Royal Banquet restaurant for all guests staying in a superior room and costs €45 each.
+Breakfast is served at the Royal Banquet restaurant between 7:30am and 11am for all guests staying in a superior room and costs €45 each.
 If you're staying in a deluxe room, you'll eat breakfast (which is included with the cost of your stay) at the D-Lounge opposite and down the hallway a few meters from Royal Banquet.
 If you're staying at Castle Club, breakfast is also included with your stay and served in the Castle Club lounge with princess meet and greets.
 The standard breakfast at the Royal Banquet does not include characters.

-I wrongly assumed Royal Banquet was a character dining breakfast (like at lunch at dinner) because it was priced at €45, but it's not.
+I wrongly assumed Royal Banquet was a character dining breakfast (like at lunch and dinner) because it was priced at €45, but it's not.
 We weren't the only ones there who thought that either as there were quite a few confused guests.
 The breakfast itself is pretty standard, but you're definitely paying a premium with a €45 price tag without any real justification that we could see over the €20 breakfasts at the other hotels, at least in terms of the food.
-It was troublesome to get hold of our server to get more coffee, but overall it was a pleasant breakfast but for €90 for the two of us we'd make other breakfast plans in the future now knowing there were no characters so no reason to pay the premium.
+It was troublesome to get hold of our server to get more coffee, but overall it was a pleasant breakfast - for €90 for the two of us we'd make other breakfast plans in the future now knowing there were no characters and no real reason to pay the premium.

 Fleur de Lys

-Fleur de Lys is the bar & lounge located inside the Disneyland Hotel.
+Fleur de Lys is the bar and lounge located inside the Disneyland Hotel.
 It was previously known as Cafe Fantasia before the reimagining.
 It's a lovely comfortable lounge with very friendly cast members.
 The theming throughout is very nice and fits nicely into the new overall Disneyland Hotel theming, but you're paying a tasty premium for this lounge as the drink prices are quite high.

 While you would expect a premium to enjoy drinks in this magnificent hotel and lounge, this is more of a premium than I thought there would be, especially when some of the drinks are just standard and for sale elsewhere across Disneyland Paris at half the cost.
-At least for us (which of course won't apply to everyone and the people this Disneyland Hotel is largely targeted at) isn't a place we can hang over for long periods as it would get very expensive just after a couple of rounds.
+At least for us (which of course won't apply to everyone and the people this Disneyland Hotel is largely targeted at) it isn't a place we can hang out in for long periods as it would get very expensive just after a couple of rounds.
 However, we really enjoyed our second round of French 75 and Espresso Martini.

 To see our full review and all our photos at Fleur de Lys, see our article Fleur de Lys Review.